N2ITN/Reddit_Persona/README.md

 # Reddit_Persona
-Reddit Persona is a python module that extracts personality insights, sentiment &amp; interests from any redditor's posts &amp; comments, using reddit's PRAW API with machine learning powered by [Indicio.io](https://indicio.io) -a free API key is required)
+Reddit Persona is a python module that extracts personality insights, sentiment &amp; interests from any redditor's posts &amp; comments. redditor text is collected via reddit's python API, PRAW, Inights and machine learning is powered by [Indicio.io](https://indicio.io), for which a free API key is required.
+Indicio allows for 10,000 API calls per month.
+Additional calls available for $0.006/call.

 #Setup
 Register for an API key with Indicio